evanderkoogh/otel-cf-workers/README.md

 As the library is still in alpha, there are some important limitations, including, but not limited to:

+- The worker runtime does not expose accurate timing information to protect against side-channel attacks and will only update the clock on IO, so any CPU heavy processing will look like it takes 0 milliseconds.
 - Not everything is auto-instrumented yet.
 See the lists above for what is and isn't.
 - Traces are sent before the Response is returned, potentially leading to longer response times for clients
 - It is not possible yet to do any sampling or turn off auto-instrumenting.
 So every span is send to your tracing backend/provider.